This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

-👩🏻🍳 Tamara Talks - Recipe Inspiration
+👩🏻🍳 Tamara Talks – About Savory Cocktail Recipes

 The hubs and I have way too much fun playing with mixology.
 Typically I am the creative genius ( 😀 ), and he executes my idea.
-I only became interested in cocktails a couple of years ago, having only ordered "dirty martini up" back in my early college days.
+I only became interested in cocktails a couple of years ago, having only ordered a “dirty martini up” back in my early college days.

 After a vacation to the Texas Hill Country led us to Dripping Springs Distillery, I realized how aromatic and complex a good, artisan gin can be.
 I got sucked in to the wonders of mixology, and now my interest in gin has turned into a passion for creating flavorful sippers!